24. South of Spain & Morocco

 Day 9.
 Costa del Sol - Granada (180 km)

-• Alcaicería - best known as ''mini Morocco'', the Alcaicería is the home of the Great Bazaar of Granada.
-Consisting of a series of streets that are very much reminiscent of a Moroccan souk, this is not only another example of the rich Arab history of the city, but also very similar to Morocco itself.
-Selling everything from spices to henna, there are many little treasures to be found in these streets.
-Look out for traditional Arabic handicrafts such as fajalauza – traditional, beautifully painted ceramics – or the gorgeous granadino farolas – rounded lamps made from intricate stained glass.
+• Alcaicería, best known as ''mini Morocco'', is the home of the Great Bazaar of Granada.
+Consisting of a series of streets that are very much reminiscent of a Moroccan souk, this is not only another example of the rich Arab history of the city but also very similar to Morocco itself.
+Selling everything from spices to henna, there are many little treasures to be found on these streets.
+Look out for traditional Arabic handicrafts such as fajalauza—traditional, beautifully painted ceramics—or the gorgeous Granadino farolas—rounded lamps made from intricate stained glass.

 Dinner and night in Granada.